 Improv means you are unscripted.
 It’s used all the time in auditions, rehearsals, and performances.
 I get lots of students who think they can’t do improv.
 That’s ridiculous!
 Anyone can do improv.
-You just have to know the rules.
-So get ready for me to take the mystery out of doing great improv.
+You just have to know the rules of improv.
+So get ready for me to take the mystery out of improvisational comedy.

 First of all, just give yourself permission to go to your “silly zone.”
 This is a place where you are OK to embarrass yourself, to be boring, to fail.
 In this zone, you set yourself free to try anything.
 That is your creative zone.
 Trust that anything that you feel like doing or saying is OK.
 Even if it doesn’t make sense right off the bat, it will lead to something wonderful.
 All the goodies are in that zone.
 You cannot judge them or the door closes.
 Just trust to open the door and go with your first thought or action.